syncfusion-content/install-docs/Common/Essential-Studio/Add-on.md

 5. The Installation Location screen opens.

-    N> Click Browse to choose a location for installing the Essential Studio assemblies.
+    N> Click Browse to choose a location for installing the Essential Studio Binaries.

 6. To install in the displayed default location, click Next.

     ![](Add-on_images/Digitally-Signed-Assemblies-Setup_img4.png)

-7. Digitally Signed installation will be started.
+7. Digitally Signed Binaries installation will be started.

     ![](Add-on_images/Digitally-Signed-Assemblies-Setup_img5.png)